wiheto/MMA_of_brain_networks/reproduceability/README.md

 ### In python

-Interaction with neurosynth
+Interaction with neurosynth.

+    - Get articles associated with each term (queryNeurosynthConditionally.py / queryNeurosynthConditionally.ipynb ) (this file is badly named as the conditional part is actually done in the next step)
+    - Perform neurosynths comparision for different terms conditionally ( performMMA.py / performMMA.ipynb )

 Plot interactive figure

-For reproducibility purposes all this code is getting posted here "./used_in_analysis/".

-I will however be working on transforming the entire pipeline to python and will be found in "./clean/"
+    - prepare_network_view.py / prepare_network_view.ipynb

-### CSV files
+### Data files

 Pubmed selection.

+Cytoscape node placement